quintesse/PlayoVR/README.md

 # VRTK-PUN-Voice-Demo

-A small Unity demo project using VRTK for object interaction and VR controller handling, PhotonNetwork for allowing up to 4 people to join the same scene together and DFVoice so those people can actually talk to each other.
+A small Unity demo project using VRTK for object interaction and VR controller handling, PhotonNetwork for allowing up to 4 people to join the same scene together and PUNVoice or DFVoice so those people can actually talk to each other.

 ![Demo Scene](Docs/Images/vrtk-pun-voice-demo.png)